-- (i) When an amount is received in excess of tax invoice up to ₹1,000/-, the time of supply in respect of such excess at the option of the supplier shall be the date of such invoice. - (ii) Supply shall be deemed to have been made to the extent of the value of supply indicated in the invoice or the value of payment received by the supplier. - (iii) Date of receipt of payment shall be the date on which the payment is accounted in the books of the supplier or the date reflected in the bank account of the supplier, whichever is earlier. - (iv) No Tax on receipt of payment: The registered person who did not opt for the composition levy under section 10 shall pay the central tax on the outward supply of goods at the time of supply as specified in section 12(2)(a) i.e. the date of issue of invoice by the supplier or the last date on which he is required, under section 31(1), to issue the invoice with respect to the supply.
+- (i) When an amount is received in excess of tax invoice up to ₹1,000/-, the time of supply in respect of such excess at the option of the supplier, shall be the date of such invoice. - (ii) Supply shall be deemed to have been made to the extent of the value of supply indicated in the invoice or the value of payment received by the supplier. - (iii) Date of receipt of payment shall be the date on which the payment is accounted in the books of the supplier or the date reflected in the bank account of the supplier, whichever is earlier. - (iv) No tax on receipt of payment in advance: The registered person who did not opt for the composition levy under section 10 shall pay the Central tax on the outward supply of goods at the time of supply as specified in section 12(2)(a) i.e. the date of issue of invoice by the supplier or the last date on which he is required, under section 31(1), to issue the invoice with respect to the supply.
 Therefore, no GST is payable on advances received against supply of goods.
-(NN-66/2017-Central Tax dated 15-Nov-17)).
+(NN-66/2017-Central Tax dated 15-Nov-17).
 Earlier by Notification No.40/2017- Central Tax dtd.13-Oct-17, this benefit was granted to only small assesses whose turnover in the preceding financial year or in the year in which he obtained registration does not exceed or is not likely to exceed ₹150 Lakhs.
-However subsequently the scope was enhanced to include all registered persons making supply of goods and is not available for advance received for supply of services.
+However subsequently the scope was enhanced to include all registered persons making supply of goods except the persons who have opted for composition tax under section 10.
+Note that the relaxation has been brought only for advance received for supply of goods and is not available for advance received for supply of services.
 In summary, the taxability of the consideration received in advance would be as follows:

-Period Taxability of consideration received in advance for supply of goods Aggregate turnover less than ₹ 1.5 crores Aggregate turnover more than ₹ 1.5 crores 01.07.2017 to 12.10.2017 Taxable Taxable 13.10.2017 to 15.11.2017 Not taxable Taxable 15.11.2017 and onwards Not taxable Not taxable case of change in rate of tax would be ascertained based on the date of issuance of invoice and date of supply of goods only.
+Period Taxability of consideration received in advance for supply of goods Aggregate turnover less than ₹1.5 crores Aggregate turnover more than ₹1.5 crores 01.07.2017 to 12.10.2017 Taxable Taxable 13.10.2017 to 15.11.2017 Not taxable Taxable 15.11.2017 and onwards Not taxable Not taxable

-The above notifications also refer to the situations attracting the provisions of Section 14 (change in rate of tax in respect of supply of goods or services).
+The above notifications also refer to the situations attracting the provisions of section 14 (change in rate of tax in respect of supply of goods or services).
 Accordingly, the date of receipt of advances would not be relevant for the purpose of ascertaining appropriate rate of tax in case of change.
-In other words, the applicable rate of tax in
+In other words, the applicable rate of tax in case of change in